-The "Increase conversions on your website" objective is great choice for ecommerce businesses that want to drive sales.
-Note that in order to use this objective, you need to have a conversion pixel installed on your website.
+The "Conversions" objective is great choice for ecommerce businesses that want to drive sales.
+Note that in order to use this objective, you need to have a the Facebook pixel installed on your website.
 If you don't have one installed yet, you'll get a message letting you know.

 Step 3 - Create Your Ad Set

-Once you've chosen an objective, it's time to create your Ad Set.
-This is where you define who you want to see your ads, and how much money you want to spend.
+Next, you can define who you want to see your ads, and how much money you want to spend.
 All the same targeting options are available for Instagram ads as for Facebook ads.

 If you have any Custom Audiences already created, you can select them for targeting with your Instagram ad at this point.

 When figuring out how much you want to spend, I recommend starting low.
-You can also increase the budget later if your ad is performing well.
+You can always increase the budget later if your ad is performing well.

-When you're finished choosing who to target and how much to spend, click "Choose Ad Creative" in the bottom right.
+When you're finished choosing who to target and how much to spend, click "Continue" in the bottom right.

-On the next screen you'll see an option to choose if you want to use a single image or video in your ad, or if you want to use multiple images (also known as a carousel ad).
+On the next screen you'll see an option to choose your ad format.
+Note that the Canvas format is not compatible with Instagram.
 Once you've decided, scroll down to upload your images or videos.

 Finally, to the right of the text editor, you'll be able to preview how your ad will look on Instagram.
-Here's how my ad would look if I uploaded a picture of our office dog, Petuna.
-You can also see how your ad would look in other formats shown below.
+Here's how my ad would look if I uploaded a picture of our office dog, Petunia.
+You can also see how your ad would look in any other formats selected.

 Once everything looks good, click "Place Order".
 Otherwise, go back and make changes.